vladsetup/aux-addon/README.md

+Modified version of aux that shares scan data with your guild.
+This is experimental and I am unsure how well it will work, might run into issues when scanning lots of pages.

 # aux - WoW 1.12 AddOn

 The most advanced auction house addOn for the 1.12 client with some features more advanced than anything even on retail.